gui2de/group-education/README.md

 # Education Group Project - Theory of Change

-## Policy Issue:
+## Policy issue:

-- High social stigma and the low provision of menstrual hygiene products can be a significant impediment for girls’ access to education in Sub-Saharan Africa (Benshaul-Tolonen et al., 2020).
-This is a prevalent issue in Uganda whereby 65% of girls and women lack the resources and support to meet their menstrual health needs (Surge, 2024).
+- Low provision of menstrual hygiene products and lack of understanding of what periods are/ how to prepare for them is a significant impediment for girls’ access to education in Sub-Saharan Africa (Benshaul-Tolonen et al., 2020).
 - This can have severe impacts on their education, whereby one-quarter of secondary school girls drop out of school after they begin menstruating (Surge, 2024).
-- Whilst the challenges and consequences of low menstrual health provisions are understood, there is a lack of data and understanding of the impacts of good menstrual hygiene practices and resources in Sub-Saharan Africa (Anbesu & Asgedom, 2023), especially regarding the impacts of social stigma.
+- Whilst the challenges and consequences of low menstrual health provisions are understood, there is a lack of data and understanding of the impacts of good menstrual hygiene practices and resources in Sub-Saharan Africa (Anbesu & Asgedom, 2023).

-## Policy Proposal

-- We propose a policy intervention to study the impacts of providing sanitary products and interventions to reduce social stigma through educational workshops.
-We propose having two treatments and a control group.
+## What issues exist regarding menustration and girls' education:

+- Menstruation poses significant challenges to girls' education in Sub-Saharan Africa through multiple mechanisms:

+    1. Resource constraints: research from UNICEF (2022) shows that common reasons girls and women held back from school were due to a lack of access to menstrual hygiene products were common factors.
+        - This is an acute issue in Côte d'Ivoire, with little exisiting research done in the country.
+Within the country, period poverty affects approximately 61% of women and girls, with many unable to afford proper menstrual products (The Borgen Project, 2023).
+In northern Côte d'Ivoire, it was found that only 10% of schools have adequate hygiene facilities (Kouakou et al., 2021), creating significant barriers to school attendance during menstruation.

+    2. Lack of understanding and awareness of periods before their first cycle, which can affect their perception and understanding of menstruation (UNICEF, 2022).
+This can affect girls' education through different channels:
+         - Psychological impacts (stress, anxiety, reduced confidence)
+         - Social dynamics (fear of teasing, isolation from peers)

+## How these issues affect girls' education

+The effects of inadequate menstrual health knowledge and resources manifest in multiple ways:

+1. Direct impact on school attendance
+- Regular absenteeism during menstruation periods
+- In Ethiopia, it was found that 58% of girls report declined school performance post-menarche (Tegegne et al., 2014) and 52% of girls miss school due to fear of teasing (Tegegne et al., 2014)

+2. Learning Environment Effects (Macours et al., 2024)
+- Increased stress and anxiety during menstruation
+- Reduced concentration in class
+- Negative impacts on the overall school social environment

+### Persistence Factors

+These issues surrounding the impact of menustration on girls' education persist due to several interconnected factors:

+1. Economic Barriers
-    - Treatment 1: Provision of hygiene products
+- cost of sanitary products relative to household incomes
+- limited availability of cheap/alternative options
+- competing household financial priorities

+2. Social and Educational Barriers
+- insufficient awareness about proper menstrual hygiene
+- limited knowledge transfer within families
+- inadequate school provision for menstrual management in terms of teacher and resource support

+## Intervention design

+### Policy Proposal: addressing different barriers through different treatement arms

+#### Setting: Côte d'Ivoire

+Our intervention design targets both practical and social barriers:

+1. Treatment A: Product provision only
+- Addresses immediate resource constraints
+- Enables basic menstrual management at school
+- Tests the impact of removing practical barriers alone

+2. Treatment B: Mixed intervention: product provision and workshops
-    - Treatment 2: Provision of hygiene products and educational workshops led in schools
+- Combination product provision with educational workshops
-    - Control group: No intervention
+- Addresses both resource and social barriers

+3. Control: no intervention

+### Expected/anticiapted mechanisms of change given the existing literature:

+1. Direct impacts
+- access to sanitary products ->  increased attendance since girls don't have to worry about bleeding in public
+- increaesd knowledge and understanding -> better understanding of what a period is, why it is natural and what to expect

+2. Indirect impacts
+- Peer education through the workshops -> change social norms
+- Teacher training ->  more supportive learning environment

 ## Theory of Change Outline: